 Johanna Ray Vollhardt, Ph.D.
 Assistant Professor, Hiatt School of Psychology

 Group-based victimization; inclusive and exclusive victim consciousness; acknowledgment; prosocial behavior between groups (especially between minority and victim groups); psychology of genocide Tel: 1-508-793-7278 Email:

 Marianne Wiser, Ph.D.
-Associate Professor and Chair, Hiatt School of Psychology
+Associate Professor, Hiatt School of Psychology

 Cognitive development, especially concept acquisition Tel: 1-508-793-7263 Email:

 Cathleen Crider, Ph.D.

 Maricela Correa-Chávez, Ph.D.
 Assistant Professor, Hiatt School of Psychology

 Primary Affiliation at California State University, Long Beach.